Talent CRMs can be incredibly valuable—IF you choose the right one. So how do you go about choosing a talent CRM? Here are our steps:

 Talent CRMs typically become necessary because business processes demand them.
 So whether you’re working off of spreadsheets and post-it notes right now, or you’ve got a CRM that doesn’t align with your workflow, step one is to uncover why your current system is at odds with your process.

 Sit down with your recruiting team/s and document their process.
-Map out every step.
+Map out every step (Gem's Talent Pipeline can help you visualize the candidate journey).
 What tools are they currently using to source prospects, find emails, and perform outreach?
 What’s the step-by-step of each workflow, and how often do they perform each of these steps?
 How do they stay organized?
 How do they know if another sourcer has already reached out to a prospect?
 Where are they spending the most time?
 Where are they doing too much manual work, and possibly costing you productivity?
 How are they keeping in touch with prospects who aren’t ready for change, but want follow-ups in the future?
 How is your team keeping candidates “warm” between steps?
 What do your sourcers and recruiters say their biggest pain points are in these processes?

 Mapping Your Priorities / Determining Your Requirements